markessien/mlclassification/README.md

 Image Classification of Hotels and Non-Hotels
 This project is carried out for the purpose of building a machine learning model for classifying images of Hotels and Non-hotels

+Full process documentation can be found at https://docs.google.com/document/d/1rmpzDJTY0VO4IIhxTE0HqCEoa4yUMz3GCE-KlVNshTY/edit?usp=sharing

-Getting Started
+#Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Full process documentation can be found at https://docs.google.com/drawings/d/1cjHtqez0jRJyvVU2CN3sm5OCUrd2mkoVNIjyJwKg21E/edit?usp=sharing

-Prerequisites
-Anaconda
+#Prerequisites
-Install Anaconda python distribution 3.7 on your system
+1.Anaconda (Install Anaconda python distribution 3.7 on your system)

 #Install VENV.. make sure to do this first
 pip3 install requirements.txt